 Beware of being labelled a “credit junkie”, it’s better to have one or two credit cards that are paid on time then to have too many debts as you’ll be seen as someone that can’t control their spending.

-However, as of 2014 all lenders have access to this information via your credit file with Equifax, even if you’ve never had a loan with them.
+However, since 2014, all lenders now have access to your repayment history information, even if you’ve never had a loan with them.

-Just as you wouldn’t lend money to people you don’t know, banks are more wary in lending to people that they have no positive dealings with in the past.
+Just as you wouldn’t lend money to people you don’t know; banks are warier of lending to people that they have no positive dealings with in the past.

 Will having an open bank account improve my credit rating?